 The owner gave us directions to a restaurant.
 Walk towards the Malecon, turn right and go uphill half a block to the restaurant.
+We never made it that far.
 Half a block down from the hotel we ran across a fritanga with a charcoal grill grilling beef, pork and chicken.
 We had meat and cole slaw.
 They said they would be open about 6:30 for breakfast.

 We were in bed asleep before 8.